Managerial assessment of proficiency: Assessment process

 Following each short scene the delegates answer a series of questions based on what they have been watching.
 They are then asked if, in their opinion, the management behaviour they have seen is good or bad practice.

 The scenarios are very effective in getting managers to be a part of the assessment process because they are based on the real situations that they regularly have to deal with on a day-to-day basis, resulting in high face validity scores.

 There are also two paper-based questionnaires that help determine their preferred styles of managing and communicating and the impact that can have in the workplace.

 At the end of the day the assessment is scored online and a personal profile produced within minutes.
 This is in readiness for Day 2 of the MAP Assessment process.

 The second day of the process is the interpretation of the assessment scores providing delegates with a development ‘road map’ for their ongoing development.

 If a team is being assessed then a group profile is also produced to take into account the department or team's training and development needs.

-Validating the MAP assessment
+Validating the assessment

 Before making the assessment available to clients, Cliff Lansley, one of the developers of MAP validated the methodology in 11 organisations.
 Managers were selected to cover the full range of proficiency at work from ‘excellent’ to ‘below average’.
 Working independently, three senior managers assigned ratings on a 5-point scale to each manager being assessed, thereby establishing a rank order.

 A total of 253 managers from 11 organisations went through the video-based assessment.
 Their overall proficiency percentiles (average of the 12 competency scores) were compared with their senior managers’ ratings of their performance at work, using the Spearman's rank order correlation analysis.